udnie/dots/README.md

 ## Stuff to know
+The code can change over time.
 One of the few coding decisions I made was to try and keep my files, modules, under 300 lines whenever possible.
 Also, I use camel case after many years of coding in snake.

 Sprites/clip-art can average up to 500-600 pixels per side and aren't necessarily square.
 I reduce everything from drag and drop to somewhere around %25-%35 of its original size when displaying it on dropCanvas.